KyriosGN0/tempo/docs/sources/tempo/configuration/_index.md

             # A map of key value strings for user tags to store on the S3 objects.
 This helps set up filters in S3 lifecycles.
             # See the [S3 documentation on object tagging](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html) for more detail.
             [tags: <map[string]string>]

+            [sse: <map[string]string>]:
+              # Optional
+              # Example: type: SSE-S3
+              # Type of encryption to use with s3 bucket, either SSE-KMS or SSE-S3
+              [type: string]:

+              # Optional
+              # Example: kms_key_id: "1234abcd-12ab-34cd-56ef-1234567890ab"
+              # the kms key id is the identification of the key in an account or region
+              kms_key_id:
+              # Optional
+              # Example: kms_encryption_context: "encryptionContext": {"department": "10103.0"}
+              # KMS Encryption Context used for object encryption.
+It expects JSON formatted string
+              kms_encryption_context:

         # azure configuration.
 Will be used only if value of backend is "azure"
         # EXPERIMENTAL